Gov. Whitmer looks to lower insulin costs; build production facility in Michigan - NewsBreak

 Michigan State Police trains newest round of recruits amid lower law enforcement interest

-LANSING, Mich.
-(WPBN/WGTU) -- Another round of Michigan State Police troopers are preparing to hit Michigan's roads as the nation sees a decrease of interest in law enforcement careers.
-Before most Michiganders even had the chance to hit snooze, Michigan State Police's latest round of recruits hit the gym Tuesday...
+LANSING, Mich. — Another round of Michigan State Police troopers are preparing to hit Michigan's roads as the nation sees a decrease of interest in law enforcement careers.
+Before most Michiganders even had the chance to hit snooze, Michigan State Police's latest round of recruits hit the gym Tuesday morning.

 RELATED PEOPLE